ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 while other slots cannot.
 But other slots can communicate with the main slot by the links between them inside the router.
 So the main slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
-Therefore the router is a Composite Device, each slot is an Attester, and the main slot is the lead Attester.
+Therefore the router is a composite device, each slot is an Attester, and the main slot is the lead Attester.

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
 Multi-chassis router setups create redundancy groups that provide higher throughput by interconnecting